 Custom Handler

-In the event that you are using a third party library with a custom error class, a handler specifically a common base class can be provided.
+In the event that you are using a third party library with a custom error class, a handler specific to a common base class can be provided.

 Providing a custom handler allows for conversion from the custom error class

-, when the exception handler catches it, rather than converting
+into a Problem, when the base exception handler catches it, rather than

 Usage